 The Future Firefighter Podcast

-You will be issued a stack of textbooks; a task book sign-off binder and a punch list of everything that you have to complete, by the end of the probationary period.
+You will be issued a stack of textbooks, a task book sign-off binder and a punch list of everything that you have to complete by the end of the probationary period.
 This is the time to lead throughout probation and learn time management, among many other things.
 In this profession, it is impossible to learn too much.
-Always keep the mindset of being a student of the fire service.
+Therefore, always keep the mindset of being a student of the fire service.
 The moment that you think you have learned everything about this profession, you will be humbled with an important lesson on humility.

 Becoming a seasoned firefighter takes a perfect balance of education, certifications, time-in-grade and experience.
 The task book is the initial phase of the learning process from a recruit firefighter to an entry-level firefighter and beyond.
 It takes many years to receive the experience needed to be successful in this profession.
 Learning never ends if you want to be the best of the best.
 Be humble; keep your nose in the textbooks and your physical presence on the training grounds.
 The only way to successfully pass the probationary period is to learn about the job.
 This is the opportunity to ask questions from the instructor cadre.
 Take the initiative and train like your life depends on it because in this profession, it does.